CaptRat/CaptRat.github.io/_posts/2016-12-22-the_is_only_one_thing_more_painful_than_learning_from_experience.markdown

 is not learning from experience."
 (Archibald McLeish)

-I’ve been trying to teach myself coding for a while now, and the convention historically has been to major at college and to complete a Computer Science degree, then get a job.
+I’ve been trying to teach myself coding for a while now, and the convention historically has been to major at college in Computer Science degree, then get a job.
 The new disrupter for IT professionals is using online schools, “bootcamps” or even becoming self-taught.
 I’ve tried each of these, and presently I’m self-teaching again.

 I started a 12 week (fulltime) “full-stack boot camp” in May.
 I’d done the prep work required and paid my hefty tuition and was excited to be educated, naively expecting to learn years of wisdom much the same way Neo learns jui-jitsu.